backupbrew/switchbrew/Applet Manager services.md

 Official user-processes doesn't use this, instead [\#SaveScreenShotEx0](#SaveScreenShotEx0 "wikilink") is used:
-ScreenShotAttributeEx0 is all-zero except +0 is set to an input u32.
+ScreenShotAttributeEx0 is all-zero, except +4 is set to an input u32 and u32 +0xC = 0x1.

 This cmd internally uses an all-zero ScreenShotAttributeEx0, with u32 +0 = input u32 and u32 +0x8 = 0x3.